Farnham Town F.C.: Ground

-The club plays at the Memorial Ground, which was originally home to Farnham United Breweries before being gifted to the town in 1947; it was named in memory of five Farnham United Breweries workers who were killed during World War I. The ground currently has a capacity of 1,500, of which 50 is seated.
+The club plays at the Memorial Ground, which was originally home to Farnham United Breweries before being gifted to the town in 1947; it was named in memory of five Farnham United Breweries workers who were killed during World War I. A new 170-seat stand was opened in 2023 with a new 210-capacity stand being opened the following year.

+In April 2025 it was announced that the club had gained permission to build a new 700-capacity stand.
+The new partially-covered terrace increased the Memorial Ground's capacity from 1,500 to 2,200.